The Hatton Trail

 The Lohse Grove Spur Trail climbs to a plateau that hosts a light-filled, mixed redwood forest containing Douglas Fir and smaller redwoods with light-grey bark.
 This part of the hike is the most isolated from traffic noise and Lohse Grove itself is the only part of the hike with no traffic noise.
-The spur trail is less-used than the Hatton Trail and is heavily overgrown with ferns and partially blocked by several fallen trees which, fortunately, are easily stepped over.
+The spur trail is little-used and heavily overgrown, especially near the end.
+If the foliage happens to be wet you'll get soaked.
 A grove dedication sign marks the end of the trail; an unofficial path continues a few yards further until it's blocked by a large fallen tree.

 Although it isn't part of the recommended hike, after the Lohse Grove spur the Hatton Trail continues for another 0.3 miles before it ends at a T intersection with the Hiouchi Trail.
-Shortly before this intersection, the redwoods diminish greatly in size and attractiveness.
-The Hiouchi Trail itself is much less interesting than the Hatton Trail, running through non-redwood forest for much of its length.
+Just before this intersection, the redwoods diminish greatly in size and attractiveness.
+The Hiouchi Trail itself is much less interesting than the Hatton Trail, running through an unimpressive band of forest at the edge of the old growth for much of its length.